thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Unit-3/06-token-based-auth.desc.md

 Else, if the username and password match the expectation, a profile object is created, signed, and sent back as json to the client.

+`jwt.sign()` return a token that contains the profile object as JSON, and is signed with the string `secret`.
+This secret is usually put in a `.env` file, but that step was skipped in this case for clarity.

 **Current Behavior**

 Before we continue, lets check the current behavior.
 When you click on `Authenticate` button in the front end, you should see the return on the API call in the browser console window.
 Try it both with correct and incorrect credentials.